arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 To make it brief, we’re trying to see what role does decellularized tissue plays in cellular agriculture.
 Decellularized _plant_ tissue, to be exact.
 Previously, the Pelling lab has shown that decellularized apple tissue can be a 3D [scaffold](//www.cell.ag/cell-ag-from-lab-to-market/) for mammalian cell growth.
 The goal is to see if that can be applied to cellular agriculture as well.

-We’re trying to look into the physical topography, for example, or the physical characteristics of plants that are already present in the plant tissue that can be used to or can have an effect with how cells interact with the matrix, or how they can affect a cell’s phenotype.
+We’re trying to look into the physical topography, for example, or the physical characteristics of plants that are already present in the plant tissue that can be used to or can have an effect on how cells interact with the matrix, or how it can affect a cell's phenotype.

 **3. What’s the next step for your research?**

 It’s very important to be conclusive with what we’re doing and go one step at a time.
 First of all, it’s important to see if cells can grow on different decellularized plant tissue.
 Maybe look at things like mushrooms, for example.
 From there on, you can start asking other questions, like how that would compare to real meat?
-You can \[then] test the mechanical properties of it.
+You can \[then] begin by testing the mechanical properties.

 Right now, we have this idea that \[conventional meat alternatives] are either plant-based or from animal cells.
 In the future, and something I’ve been thinking of, w_hat if you could have something in the middle_, where you have a composite of plant _plus_ mammalian tissue?